Why this expat Chartered Accountant moved to Tanzania and built a successful career in finance

 Dar es Salaam is a gateway to all landlocked countries around it like Kenya, Uganda, Malawi, Mozambique, Rwanda, etc.

 Tanzania is a peaceful country and has been among the fastest developing countries in the African region.
 The city of Dar es Salaam is full of beaches and good people.
-The city has a sizeable number of Indian Expatriates as well as Tanzanians of Indian Decent.
+The city has a sizeable number of Indian Expatriates as well as Tanzanians of Indian descent.

 As per the recent data from the High Commission of India, approximately 80,000 people of Indian Origin are residing in Tanzania and most of them have made Dar es Salam their home.